-atom to binary/1

-Atom: Atom to convert

-returns: a binary with the atom's name

-Convert an atom to a binary, defaults to utf8.
-Only latin1 encoding is supported.

-atom\to\binary/2

-Atom: Atom to convertEncoding: Encoding for conversion (any of latin1, utf8 or unicode)

-returns: a binary with the atom's name

-Convert an atom to a binary.
-Only latin1 encoding is supported.

-atom\to\list/1

-Atom: Atom to convert

-returns: a string with the atom's name

-Convert an atom to a string.

-binary\to\atom/1

-Binary: Binary to convert to atom returns: an atom from passed binary binary\to\atom/2 returns: an atom from passed binary

-Convert a binary to atom, defaults to utf8.

-Binary: Binary to convert to atomEncoding: encoding for conversion (any of latin1, utf8 or unicode)

-Convert a binary to atom.

-binary to integer/1
+atom\to\binary/1 Atom: Atom to convert returns: a binary with the atom's name Convert an atom to a binary, defaults to utf8.
+Only latin1 encoding is supported. atom\to\binary/2 Atom: Atom to convertEncoding: Encoding for conversion (any of latin1, utf8 or unicode) returns: a binary with the atom's name Convert an atom to a binary.
+Only latin1 encoding is supported. atom to list/1 Atom: Atom to convert returns: a string with the atom's name Convert an atom to a string. binary\to\atom/1 Binary: Binary to convert to atom returns: an atom from passed binary Convert a binary to atom, defaults to utf8. binary\to\atom/2 Binary: Binary to convert to atomEncoding: encoding for conversion (any of latin1, utf8 or unicode) returns: an atom from passed binary Convert a binary to atom. binary\to\integer/1 returns: the integer represented by the binary binary\to\integer/2